cloudnative-pg/cloudnative-pg/docs/src/container_images.md

-While the image name can be anything valid for Docker, the CloudNativePG operator relies on the *image tag* to detect the Postgres major version carried out by the image.
+While the image name can be anything valid for Docker, the CloudNativePG operator relies on the *image tag* to detect the Postgres major version contained in the image.

 The image tag must start with a valid PostgreSQL major version number (e.g.
 14.5 or 15) optionally followed by a dot and the patch level.

-The prefix can be followed by any valid character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.
+This can be followed by any character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.

 Examples of accepted image tags: